-- Server is assigned two valid, static IP address one for the RTC and the other for the E2T card - Customer data network information is available (for example DNS server information) - Range of IP addresses from your LAN authority is available one IP address for each Mitel Networks IP telephone - System fail transfer (SFT) extensions are identified - Feature codes and numbering plans are available - Central Office services are available and in the correct locations. - Note: If the 3300 ICP is part of a cluster, an IP Console telephony keyboard, 4015IP or 4025IP telephone must be assigned a Static IP Address.
+- Server is assigned two valid, static IP addresses: one for the RTC and the other for the E2T card for the 250/700 User Controller.
+The 100 User requires only one static IP address. - Customer data network information is available (for example DNS server information) - Range of IP addresses from your LAN authority is available one IP address for each Mitel Networks IP telephone - System fail transfer (SFT) extensions are identified - Feature codes and numbering plans are available - Central Office services are available and in the correct locations. - Note: If the 3300 ICP is part of a cluster, an IP Console telephony keyboard, 4015IP or 4025IP telephone must be assigned a Static IP Address.
 Note: An IP Console, 4015IP, or 4025IP telephone in a clustered environment requires a specific Format, Value, and Scope for Options 128 and 129.